Gorticide/Complex/solve/README.md

 At this point we are free to assign any real values to a and b.

 I may make two versions, one using Rationals (Fraction), the other using reals.
-We may even wish to experiment with <complex>.
-Explore and tinker!